T4R1994/DockerHelloWorld/README.md

-# DockerHelloWorld
+# ADFS Hello World
-How to fit the ASP.Net Core project to Docker
+How to fit the ASP.Net Core project to using ADFS

 # Sources